Grant Cardone 10x Planner Pdf Download

 Overall:If you want to justify being a workaholic, this is a great book.
 If you want tough love, this is a good book.
 You won't find a lot that is actionable here, it's mostly chest pumping and telling you to go out there and hustle and don't sleep.

-I'm not a sales guy, and the good news is, you don't need to be one either to lean something really valuable about success from this book.
+...moreI'm not a sales guy, and the good news is, you don't need to be one either to lean something really valuable about success from this book.
 If you follow my reviews then you know that I listen to a lot of books on audio instead of actually rea

-I'm not a sales guy, and the good news is, you don't need to be one either to lean something really valuable about success from this book.
+At first I thought this book was a just a massive oil slick from a fast talking sales guy.
+But when I read a book I never let the first impression stop my from going the distance.
+This strategy always pays off for me and it was no different this time around.I'm not a sales guy, and the good news is, you don't need to be one either to lean something really valuable about success from this book.
 If you follow my reviews then you know that I listen to a lot of books on audio instead of actually reading them.
 I do this so I can maximize my time while working out early in the morning.
 I found this book was great as an audio version as it's read by the author and he genuinely conveys his passion for the program outlined in the book.

 I had some really good takeaways from this book, I won't share them all because you really should take in this book in its entirety.